sasjs/sasjs.io/slides30min.md

 <!--
-After we've added some backend services in our app, we run sasjs compile - and this will create a temporary folder called sasjsbuild and create one file for each service to be deployed.
+After we've added some backend SAS services to our app, we run sasjs compile - this will create a temporary folder called sasjsbuild and create one file for each service to be deployed.
 This contains all the relevant precode, including macros and any initialisation and termination code.

 At this point you're probably wondering how the CLI knows which macros need to be included.
 For that, we take a look at the program headers.
 -->